 The Youth Platform of the European Talent Support Network (in the followings: Network) was established after the first European Youth Summit which was organized in the frame of the 15th International ECHA Conference in Vienna in March 2016.
 The Youth Platform aims to allow a more continuous cooperation of talented young people

 In July 2016 the Youth Platform elected its interim representative and deputy representative, Armin Fabian and Lukas Kyzlik, respectively (short CV).
 The Youth Platform has a Facebook Group (open for members only) and will establish other forums of communication soon.

-It is our pleasure to inform you that the ECHA Accreditation Committee completed its work and accredited the first European Talent Centres.
-The Committee received 28 high quality applications from 19 countries.
+It is our pleasure to inform you that the ECHA Qualification Committee completed the evaluation of the 2016 European Talent Centre applications.
+The Committee received 12 high quality applications from 11 countries.
 Successful applications needed a score higher than the threshold of 70% of the maximum score.
-Scores were defined as shown in the scoring sheet published at the time of the call.
+Scores were defined as shown in the scoring sheet published at the original call available HERE.

 Three European organisations were qualified as European Talent Centres and two centres were qualified as Associated European Talent Centres.
 Two European Talent Centre applicants were requested to give additional information about their activities in order to be accepted by the Committee.

 Greece: Centre for Talented Youth Greece at Anatolia College

 Congratulation to all!

 Please note that the application process for becoming a European Talent Point, or Associate European Talent Point is still open.
 The call can be seen HERE; applications can be submitted until the 30th September 2016.